EwStinky/FelixToolbox/README.md

 ## 🎁 Features

-👉 **Isochrone ORS API**: Requests isochrones from the ORS (Openrouteservice) API for the selected point layers and their parameters, and then dissolve for each layer the isochrones per time unit.
+👉 **Isochrone ORS API**: Requests isochrones from the ORS (Openrouteservice) API, using point layers as input, and deliver the isochrones based on the processing mode selected by the user.

 👉 **Isochrone IGN API**: Similar to the Isochrone ORS API tool, but limited to France and does not require any API key.
-It requests isochrones from the IGN (Institut national de l'information géographique et forestière) API for the selected layers and their parameters, and then dissolve for each layer the isochrones per time unit.
+It requests isochrones from the IGN (Institut national de l'information géographique et forestière) API for the selected layers and their parameters.

 👉 **Map Screenshot**: Produces instantly a map of your current QGIS instance view with all its active layers, with a personalized title and sources if needed.

-👉 **Address to Point**: Geocodes addresses from the Nominatim API or the BAN API (France only) by writing addresses or by using a CSV file.
+👉 **Address to Point**: Geocodes addresses in your QGIS instance using the Nominatim API or the BAN API (France only) by writing addresses or by using a CSV file as input.

 👉 **Siret located within polygon**: Produces a point layer of every active establishement located within a selected polygon.
 These establishements come from the SIRENE API (Système d’Identification du Répertoire des Entreprises et des Établissements).
 The API provides comprehensive, up-to-date information about companies, establishments, and self-employed individuals in France.
+A filter can also be applied if only specific types of businesses are selected by the user.

 ## ⚙️ Installation